 Further work conducted by Atwater (1973) on twenty-three 100m sprinters (9.9 to 10.4 seconds) concluded that the average stride length was 1.35 times the athlete's height.

-The possible reason for the differences in the results is that the work by Hoffman (1971) and Rompotti (1972) was conducted on cinder tracks, whereas the work by Atwater was conducted on synthetic surfaces.
+The possible reason for the differences in the results is that the work by Hoffman (1971) and Rompotti (1972) was conducted on cinder tracks.
+In contrast, the work by Atwater was conducted on synthetic surfaces.
 Using Atwater's results, the six-foot athlete (1.8 metres) has an average stride length of 2.5 metres.

 How to improve strike rate

-To determine your strike rate, count the number of times your right foot lands during one-minute of running.
+To determine your strike rate, count the times your right foot lands during one minute of running.
 Repeat these one-minute runs at different speeds.
 If you are like an elite athlete, you will find that your strike rate is 90 or more per minute (180+ steps) and is similar for various speeds.
-If your strike rate is less than 90 then make a conscious effort to increase the strike rate.
-To do this, concentrate on quicker, lighter, relaxed steps, but do not change the way your feet strike the ground.
+If your strike rate is less than 90, make a conscious effort to increase the strike rate.
+To do this, concentrate on quicker, lighter, relaxed steps, but do not change how your feet strike the ground.
 I have found that aqua running often helps athletes with a slow strike rate.

-Cross country runners need to maintain their strike rate when running up hills by adjusting the stride length.
-If you let strike rate slow down, you will find that fatigue sets in and it is harder to get back to the desired strike rate once you are over the crest of the hill.
+Cross-country runners need to maintain their strike rate by adjusting the stride length when running up hills by adjusting the stride length.
+If you let the strike rate slow down, you will find that fatigue sets in, and it is harder to get back to the desired strike rate once you are over the crest of the hill.

 Exercises to improve Stride Length and Frequency

 Perform the following three exercises in the following order:

-The high-bench step-up: develop the hamstrings, gluteal and the quadriceps.
+The high-bench step-up: develop the hamstrings, gluteal and quadriceps.

 One-leg squat: develops the quadriceps and gluteals, and hamstrings.